Wurmloch (wormhole)

 //SYNOPSIS

-Ursula Pfeffer talks in a video to descendants about her life as a war child.
-Times later there is another child exploring an abandoned data centre.
+Ursula Pfeffer talks in a video to descendants about her childhood after the war.
+An education based on the ideas of Nazi pedagogue Johanna Haarer, made up of archive fragments.
+Times later it finds another child, exploring an abandoned data centre.

 floodgate Oberrad of the river Main – filmstill from 16mm shoot Aug 2024